About the Museum

 In our second exhibit, Witches: Evolving Perceptions, live guides take you through changing interpretations of witches, the truth behind the stereotypes, witchcraft practice today and the frightening phenomenon of witch hunting.

-Open 10 am - 5 pm daily; 10 am to 7 pm in July and August.
+The Salem Witch Museum and Museum Store are open year-round*** 10 am - 5 pm daily; 10 am to 7 pm in July and August.

-Closes at 3:00 p.m. on Christmas Eve and New Year's Eve.
+We are closed on Thanksgiving, Christmas and New Year's Day and we close at 3:00 p.m. on Christmas Eve and New Year's Eve.

-Senior Citizen: $8.50
+Senior Citizen: $9.50

-Children (6 - 14 years): $7.00
+Children (6 - 14 years): $8.00